pachterlab/gget/docs/src/gpt.md

 > Python arguments are equivalent to long-option arguments (`--arg`), unless otherwise specified.
 Flags are True/False arguments in Python.
 The manual for any gget tool can be called from the command-line using the `-h` `--help` flag.
 ## gget gpt 💬
 Generates text based on a given prompt using the [OpenAI](https://openai.com/) API.
-This module, including its source code, documentation and unittests, were written (almost) entirely by OpenAI's Chat-GTP3.
+This module, including its source code, documentation and unit tests, were written (almost) entirely by OpenAI's Chat-GTP3.

-WARNING OpenAI API calls are only 'free' for the first three months after generating your OpenAI Account (they give you a $5 credit that expires).
+NOTE OpenAI API calls are only 'free' for the first three months after generating your OpenAI Account (OpenAI provides a $5 credit that expires).
-You can define a hard billing limit (e.g. $1) [here](https://platform.openai.com/account/billing/limits).
+You can define a hard monthly billing limit (e.g. $1) [here](https://platform.openai.com/account/billing/limits).
 See their pricing and FAQ [here](https://openai.com/pricing).
-You can get your API key [here](https://platform.openai.com/account/api-keys).
+Get your OpenAI API key [here](https://platform.openai.com/account/api-keys).

 Returns: Predicted API response (text).